BACHELOR OF BUSINESS ADMINISTRATION (BBA) Online

 The Value of a CALUNIVERSITY Online Bachelor of Business Administration Program

-The Bachelor of Business Administration in Healthcare Administration (BBA HCA) program is designed to provide students with knowledge and skills to apply business principles and management practices with specialization in healthcare administration.
+The Bachelor of Business Administration (BBA) program online is designed to provide students with knowledge and skills to apply business principles and management practices.
 The program covers current business practices in modern business organizations with knowledge of current practice.

 |Credits required for degree completion:||120|